Ckacz29/NHLTradeDeadlineVIz/README.md

 # NHLTradeDeadlineVIz

-Tableau visualizations for teams trying identifying players to pursue at the 2024 trade deadline
+##Tableau visualizations for NHL teams trying identifying players to pursue at the 2024 trade deadline